-Following your arrival into Cagliari airport, we’ll meet you and make the 45 minute transfer to our accommodation in the village of Gergei.
+Following your arrival into Cagliari airport, we’ll meet you and make the hour or so transfer to our accommodation in the village of Orroli.
 The rest of the day will be spent organising bikes and going through the route with your guides to make sure all is well for the week ahead, as well as getting to know the rest of the group.

 Leaving our accommodation, we’ll start the day exploring the plains of the Marmilla, a hilly region which extends from the outskirts of Cagliari towards Oristano.
 Since Roman times, this fertile part of the island has been the centre of cereal cultivation as well as olives and grapes.
 Today, bread making in this region still follows ancient recipes, with exceptional results!
 Here we will visit the archeological site of Barumini and nearby museum.
 This Nuragic site is the most important on the island.
 Built in the Bronze Age, around the 15th century BC, this fortress and its surrounding village demonstrate an incredible architectural feat: massive basalt blocks of rock, built up into three storey towers, internal staircases, outlook posts,courtyards and even an ancient sauna!

 Cycling south west we’ll then curve around the Giara, a high volcanic plateau, populated by hundreds of wild horses.
 Riding on we’ll find ourselves cycling over rolling hills of vineyards and olive groves, leading us to the village of Collinas.